 "This."

-He shot the robot, gun snapping into his hand and firing from the him.
+He shot the robot, gun snapping into his hand and firing from the hem.
 The Poleziax staggered back, raising its arm to fire its internally mounted mini-vulcan as its artificial brain switched to combat mode, but Conn's laser shot did its work again, finishing off the robot.
 Conn closed the door as he left the cargo bay, keeping the evidence of his activities from being seen by any passing robot.

 The trip to the brig took only a few minutes, but each took a lifetime for the lieutenant.
 With every step he expected to hear alarm klaxons signaling a red alert, and when he passed a Poleziss in the corridor he expected the goldtone robot to see his betrayal in his heart and attack.
 Nothing happened, though, and he reached the brig without incident.